-We have been consistently promoting, providing education and building community around sustainable growing for close to 40 years.
+We have been consistently promoting, providing education and building community around sustainable growing since 1979 - that's over 40 years!

 Making connections is central to a strong community.
 We bring passionate growers together to share ideas about how we can create positive change.
 Join us and be apart of the change you want to see.

 Once a month on a Saturday we hold a field day to tour a farm, garden or other project in the Hunter or surrounding regions.
 It's a day for soaking up knowledge, sunshine, and exchanging ideas, produce and friendship.
 Once a year we hold a hands on workshop to really hone your skills for a sustainable lifestyle.

 (NOTE: Field Days have been temporarily suspended due to COVID-19 restrictions on social gathering)

 We publish a monthly newsletter for members to keep you up to date on upcoming events and what to plant now.

 Find out when our next event is here...